 There are approximately 55 pasture species currently available for sowing in New Zealand.
-See Commercial category in the associated National list of exotic pasture species.
+See Commercial sheet in the associated National list of exotic pasture species.

-Are exotic pasture species that have historically been sown, but are no longer commercially available, commonly present in NZ wetlands?
+Are exotic pasture species that have historically been sown, but are no longer commercially available, commonly present in New Zealand wetlands?